pvillela/rust-bench-diff/src/lib.md

     - Type I error frequency was in line (within 2 sigma) with a chosen alpha of 0.05 and and the corresponding binomial distribution (p=0.05, n=100).
     - Type II error frequency was in line (within 2 sigma) with a beta of 0.05 and the corresponding binomial distribution (p=0.05, n=100) for the sample sizes (`exec_count`) used, which were the same as those used in the comparative test benchmarks.
   - For comparisons where at least one of the functions was non-deterministic, with base median of 100 microseconds and sample size of 2,000:
-    - Type I error frequency was in line with a chosen alpha of 0.05 and and the corresponding binomial distribution (p=0.05, n=100).
+    - Type I error frequency was in line (within 2 sigma) with a chosen alpha of 0.05 and and the corresponding binomial distribution (p=0.05, n=100).
-    - In all but one case, Type II error frequency was in line with a beta of 0.05 and the corresponding binomial distribution (p=0.05, n=100) for the sample size used.
+    - In all but one case, Type II error frequency was in line (within 2 sigma) with a beta of 0.05 and the corresponding binomial distribution (p=0.05, n=100) for the sample size used.
 The only exception was a comparison involving a small relative latency difference (1%) and a high latency variance.

   - For comparisons where at least one of the functions was non-deterministic, with base median of 20 milliseconds and sample size of 200:
-    - Type I error frequency was in line with a chosen alpha of 0.05 and and the corresponding binomial distribution (p=0.05, n=100).
+    - Type I error frequency was in line (within 2 sigma) with a chosen alpha of 0.05 and and the corresponding binomial distribution (p=0.05, n=100).
-    - In most cases, Type II error frequency was in line with a beta of 0.05 and the corresponding binomial distribution (p=0.05, n=100) for the sample size used.
+    - In most cases, Type II error frequency was in line (within 2 sigma) with a beta of 0.05 and the corresponding binomial distribution (p=0.05, n=100) for the sample size used.
 The exceptions were the comparisons involving either a small relative latency difference (1%) together with low or high variance, or a moderate relative latency difference (10%) together with a high latency variance.
   - Unsurprisingly, the observed Type II errors are higher when the difference in means/medians is smaller and/or the variance is higher.
-Of course, Type II errors can be reduced by increasing the sample size, which reduces beta.
+Of course, Type II errors can be reduced by increasing the sample size (and testing time), which reduces beta.

 # Examples